Notion AI vs Coda AI: Built-in beats bolted-on

 - The adoption paradox - Coda reaches 62.5% of users engaging regularly compared to Notion's 43.5% despite being perceived as more complex

-- Choose based on use case - Pick Notion for documentation and knowledge bases, pick Coda when you need AI to actually run your operations
+- Choose based on use case - Pick Notion for documentation and knowledge bases, pick Coda when you need AI woven into your actual operations

 - Need help implementing these strategies?
 Let's discuss your specific challenges.